The Simpsons Ride: Ride

 After entering the Krusty-themed ride vehicle, Homer orders everyone to sit down, stating that "all seats are the same with the exception of the better ones", and threatens to make an annoying noise until everyone has taken a seat.
 Despite riders' actions, he makes the annoying noise anyway.
 The Squeaky-Voiced Teen then appears on a TV screen in the ride cabin and assures guests that their comfort and safety are in the hands of highly-qualified teens like himself.
-He tells riders to enjoy themselves but asks to keep the screaming down so he can study for a math test.
+He tells riders to enjoy themselves but asks to keep the screaming down so he can study for a math test or he will get kicked out of the Audio-Visual Club.
 He can then be seen reading his textbook, which is upside down, while quiet elevator music reminiscent of "The Simpsons Theme" begins playing in the background.